Oil Tank Removal

 Why Oil Tanks Leak and How to Deal With Them.

-Like any other manufactured good, underground residential oil tanks have a limited shelf life.
+Like any other manufactured good, residential underground oil tanks have a limited shelf life.
 Regardless of how a tank is made and what materials are used, it is only a matter of time before it leaks.
 Even the strongest materials and best designs cannot overcome the test of time.
 It doesn’t take much – sometimes only a small patch of corrosion – before a tank can leak, but even the smallest of leaks can carry large environmental and economic consequences.

 Why Oil Tanks Fail?